tbow5257/homethrive-medication-management/DESIGN_CHOICES.md

 **Trade-offs**:
 - Additional code complexity and indirection
-- Duplicate type definitions between Prisma and TSOA
+- Duplicate type definitions between Prisma and TSOA (makes a OpenAPI / Swagger doc!)

 This pattern enables the generation of OpenAPI specifications and TypeScript types through TSOA, which creates a seamless type-safe bridge between frontend and backend.
 The slight increase in code complexity is outweighed by the benefits in maintainability and type safety.